TheBryceIsRight/HTML_Tables/README.md

 ```
 DEBUG=express-locallibrary-tutorial:* npm start
 ```
 The website should start and become available on ```localhost:3000```.
-Since nodemon is a part of this build, updates to the index.html will display in real time with a screen refresh, eleminating the need to restart express.
+Nodemon is a part of this build which allows updates to the index.html to display in real time with a screen refresh, eliminating the need to restart express.